miguelibero/aidl-nnrecomend/README.md

 | NeuACF | 0.6846 | 0.4068 |
 | NeuACF++ | 0.6915 | 0.4092 |

 Our hypothesis is that we should be able to reproduce similar metrics and hopefully improve them using factorization machines with GCN.
+We run our models matching the hyperparameters specified in the paper to be able to compare their results with ours.
 You can download the dataset from [this link](https://www.kaggle.com/prajitdatta/movielens-100k-dataset/) and place it under the `ml-100k` folder.

-We run our models matching the hyperparameters specified in the paper to be able to compare them

 | hparam | value |
 | --- | --- |